-The filing of a continuing patent application (i.e., continuation, divisional or continuation in part application) may have significant benefits for the patent owner.
-For example, these continuing applications may be used to secure patent protection for previously unexamined subject matter (i.e., non-elected inventions) or seek broader patent protection for what has already been granted.
-However, to take advantage of the practice of filing continuing patent applications, a strict adherence to patent laws and rules for claiming priority to the earlier filed patent application must be followed.
+The filing of a continuing patent application (i.e., continuation, divisional, or continuation in part application) may have significant benefits for the patent owner.
+For example, these continuing applications may be used to secure patent protection for the previously unexamined subject matter (i.e., non-elected inventions) or seek broader patent protection for what has already been granted.
+However, to take advantage of the practice of filing continuing patent applications, strict adherence to patent laws and rules for claiming priority to the earlier filed patent application must be followed.
 Otherwise, the earlier publication or issued patents may invalidate the follow-on continuing patent application.

 Each of the patent applications in the family must have a proper priority claim continually linking it to the earlier applications in the chain, not just the patent at issue.

 In Medtronic v.
 Edwards (Fed.
 Cir.
 Jan.
 22, 2014), the patent owner had filed a series of patent applications all claiming priority back to French application 1b and International Application 2b.
 (See patent family history below).
-Unfortunately, the patent owner failed to follow the strict requirements for properly claiming priority back to the International Application 2b, and thus, the publication of the French Application 1b and the published International Application 2b became prior art against its own subsequent patent applications (i.e., child patent applications), namely, U.S. Patent Application 10 (Pat.
+Unfortunately, the patent owner failed to follow the strict requirements for properly claiming priority back to International Application 2b, and thus, the publication of the French Application 1b and the published International Application 2b became prior art against its own subsequent patent applications (i.e., child patent applications), namely, U.S. Patent Application 10 (Pat.
 No. 7,892,281) which is the patent at issue in this case.
 The Federal Circuit affirmed the district courts holding that this patent is invalid for being anticipated by the earlier patents and patent publications, namely, French Application 1b and International Application 2b.

 |Application||Serial Number||Filing Date||Status||Issue Date||Pat.
 No.|